MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ### Run the application locally

 1\.
-Create a virtual environment for the app.
+Create a virtual environment for the app:

 [!INCLUDE [Virtual environment setup](<./includes/django-postgresql-webapp/virtual-environment-setup.md>)]